fogarecious/iced_tutorial/tutorial/svg.md

 # Svg

-The [Svg](https://docs.rs/iced/0.12.1/iced/widget/svg/struct.Svg.html) widget is able to display an [SVG](https://en.wikipedia.org/wiki/SVG) image.
+The [Svg](https://docs.rs/iced/0.13.1/iced/widget/svg/struct.Svg.html) widget is able to display an [SVG](https://en.wikipedia.org/wiki/SVG) drawings.
-It has two methods of constructions.
+It has two methods of constructions: the `svg` function and the `Svg::new` constructor.
 We can set how to fit the image content into the widget bounds.

 To use the widget, we have to enable the [svg](https://docs.rs/crate/iced/0.12.1/features#svg) feature.